tugraz-isds/systemds/bin/README.md

 To quickly verify that the system is setup correctly.
 You can run a simple hello world, using the launch script.

-Open an terminal and go to an empty folder.
+first open an terminal and go to an empty folder, then execute the following.

 ```bash
 # Create a hello World script